-- Marine-ID service, operated by IFREMER, for registration and authentication of users to the Blue Cloud Data Discovery and Access service.
+- Blue Cloud metadata brokerage, operated by CNR-IIA, dynamically interacting with each of the blue data infrastructures to retrieve, extract and harmonise metadata entries for each blue data infrastructure into a common Blue Cloud level 1 metadata catalogue; - Blue Cloud data sources, comprising blue data infrastructures, that are gathering and managing catalogues and data collections from multiple data and data product originators; the Blue-Cloud VRE is also considered as Blue Cloud data source, concerning publishable data products as resulting from the demonstrator Virtual Labs. - Marine-ID service, operated by IFREMER, for registration and authentication of users to the Blue Cloud Data Discovery and Access service.
 Users only have to register once to receive their login details; - Data cache, operated by EUDAT, for temporary storage of data packages, consisting of data sets, retrieved from the Blue Cloud data sources, plus associated metadata, as retrieved from the Blue Cloud data brokerage, and following the instructions as received from the Blue Cloud data brokerage.
-External users can download these data sets, after receiving information from the Blue Cloud data brokerage, while the VRE can also be triggered to retrieve data packages for ingestion into the catalogue and data pool of the Blue Cloud VRE; - Blue Cloud Data brokerage service, operated by MARIS.
+External users can download these data sets, after receiving information from the Blue Cloud data brokerage, while the VRE can also be triggered to retrieve data packages for ingestion into the catalogue and data pool of the Blue Cloud VRE;

+- Blue Cloud Data brokerage service, operated by MARIS.
 This service performs the master role in the Blue Cloud Data Discovery and Access service, interacting with the other modules.
-Regularly, it retrieves the latest Blue Cloud metadata catalogue from the Blue Cloud metadata brokerage, and ingests this into the discovery interface, whereby users can query the catalogue.
-The common metadata catalogue should include sufficient metadata for each blue data source to allow a two-step query approach, going from identifying interesting data collections and products to subsetting within the identified collections and products in order to get more specific data.
-Part of the metadata to support the query concept should be OGC WMS - WFS services, supporting detailed mapping and viewing of data locations.
+Regularly, it retrieves the latest Blue Cloud level 1 metadata catalogue from the Blue Cloud metadata brokerage, and ingests this into the discovery interface, whereby users can query the catalogue at level 1.
+The common level 1 metadata catalogue includes sufficient metadata for each blue data source to allow the first level queries at collection level with a few selection criteria and this way to identify which of the blue data infrastructures holds interesting data sets.
+The Blue Cloud level 1 metadata catalogue should also contain sufficient additional metadata to allow more specific searching at level 2 for those blue data infrastructures that only have data collections and other data products, but no service at granule level.
+While for other blue data infrastructures, supporting deeper searching at level 2 - granule level -, customised search profiles have been formulated, which allow the data broker to interacvt with the provided web services and APIs of the blue data infrastructures.
 The Blue Cloud Data brokerage service also contains a shopping mechanism with basket and ledger, by which users (external users and VRE) and blue data infrastructures can be informed about shopping transactions and their status in time.
-It interacts with the Blue Cloud Data Cache to give it precise instructions about retrieving data sets from the blue data infrastructures and to insert these for temporary storage, and to bundle these with associated metadata as retrieved from the Blue Cloud Data brokerage service.
+It interacts with the Blue Cloud Data Cache to give it precise instructions about retrieving data sets from the blue data infrastructures and to insert these for temporary storage, and to bundle these as downloadable data packages for each shopping order.
 It interacts with the Marine-ID service as users need to login to submit shopping baskets and to have access to the transaction ledger.
 It interacts with registered users and VRE to inform and instruct them about data packages that are ready for downloading by users or retrieval for ingestion by the VRE.
-Finally, it also interacts with the Blue Cloud Data Cache to receive information about the actual downloading by users and retrieval for ingestion by the VRE in order to update the ledger;

-• User interfaces and API's, operated by MARIS, to interact with users for discovery and shopping transactions, and to provide access to the transaction ledger for users and blue data infrastructures.
+Finally, it also interacts with the Blue Cloud Data Cache to receive information about the actual downloading by users and retrieval for ingestion by the VRE in order to update the ledger; - User interfaces, operated by MARIS, to interact with users for discovery and shopping transactions at level 2, and to provide access to the transaction ledger for users and blue data infrastructures.